AMSP-04/NETN-SE/README.md

 TBD

-The NATO Education and Training Network Organization Module (NETN SE) is a specification of how to represent organizations in a federated distributed simulation.
+The NATO Education and Training Network Synthetic Environment Module (NETN SE) is a specification of how to represent geographically located features and facilities in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
 The NETN-SE FOM module is available as an XML file for use in HLA based federations.